-We’re celebrating Virtual Teacher Appreciation Week this year to honor the educators who are working so hard to keep our kids learning while we try to figure out what to do when stuck at home.
+We’re celebrating Teacher Appreciation Week this year – some will be virtual & some will be in person, but the main goal is to honor the educators who are working so hard to keep our kids learning while we try to figure it all out!

 What is Virtual Teacher Appreciation Week?